CocoaPods/blog.cocoapods.org/_drafts/Big-News.markdown

 ### See you soon

 The CocoaPods Core Team will be taking a few weeks off in Hawaii as part of this deal.
-See you on soon on an XCode near you!
+See you on soon on an Xcode near you!